balanced/balanced-docs/api/holds.rst

 .. cssclass:: method-section

-create a new hold
+Create a New Hold
 -----------------

 Creates a hold against a card.
 Returns a ``uri`` that can later be used to create a debit, up to the full amount of the hold.

-.. container:: method-description
+.. cssclass:: dl-horizontal dl-params

   .. dcode:: form debits.create